Last Updated on August 6, 2022

 - The American architect Frank Lloyd Wright didn’t come from Iowa, but Iowa is home to the last remaining hotel in the world that was designed by him.
 It is located in Mason City and was recently completely restored.
 The Historic Park Inn Hotel has 27 guest rooms and you can even take a tour of the building!
 There are other various houses and buildings designed by Frank Lloyd Wright that are dotted around the states.
 However Mason City has the only hotel.
 Another one of his designs in Mason City is the Stockman House which can also be toured.

 - The motorhome company Winnebago was founded in Iowa.
 The RVs were named after the county of Winnebago in North Iowa!

 - John Deere tractors as we know them started in Waterloo Iowa, after combining with the Waterloo Gasoline Engine Company.
 You can take a tour of the John Deere Museum and even stay in a hotel that used to be part of the John Deere factory!

 - Sukup, a large grain storage bin manufacturing company, with products being sold in 82 countries across the world, was founded and has its head office in Sheffield Iowa!

-- Le Mars, Iowa is known as the ‘Ice Cream Capital of the World’ as it’s been the home of the Blue Bunny Ice Cream since 1913.
+- Le Mars, Iowa is known as the ‘Ice Cream Capital of the World’.
+It’s been the home of the Blue Bunny Ice Cream since 1913.
 You can visit a retro Blue Bunny ice cream parlour and learn about the history of ice cream at the on-site museum.

 (I say ‘records’ as records are always changing and not all are official as such!)